nicola-wiseman/Abil_Wiseman2025/paper/paper.md

 # Documentation

 `Abil` documentation can be found through [github](https://nanophyto.github.io/Abil).
 The documentation includes instruction for installing the model locally and running on an High Performance Computing (HPC) system.
-The model process consists of tuning the model (class: `tune`), predicting the model (class: `predict`), and postprocessing the model (class: `post`).
+The model process consists of tuning the model (class: `ModelTuner`), predicting the model (class: `ModelPredictor`), and postprocessing the model (class: `AbilPostProcessor`).
 The documentation includes usage examples for running these model steps.

 # Examples